Prithvi Narayan Shah: Kathmandu Valley

 After this, he intended to take possession of the Kathmandu Valley.
 Prithvi Narayan Shah's conquest of the whole of Nepal was rendered easier by the internal dissensions among the Nepali rulers.
 Ranjit Malla, the chief of Bhadgaon, invoked the assistance of the Gorkha Chief due to his feud with the chiefs of Patan and Kathmandu.
 Prithvi Narayan Shah had previously gained over the Satbahalyas of Ranjit Malla by promising to leave them the throne and the revenue to content himself with nominal sovereignty over the country.

 Prithvi Narayan Shah took possession of Bhadgaon and next he invested in Patan in 1767.
 The rapid expansion of the Gorkha dominions and the growth of the Gorkha power round the Nepal valley placed Jaya Prakash Malla, the Chief of Kathmandu in a state of siege.
 All egress and ingress having been stopped, Kathmandu faced the danger of being starved into submission.
 The valley was completely cut off from the outside world and was controlled solely by Shah.
 Having understood that the Gorkhas cannot be defeated by his army alone, Jaya Prakash in this predicament sought military assistance from the Bengal Presidency by sending one of his messengers to Patna in order to ask for help with the East India Company.
 The officers in Patna of the East India Company sent the message to Bengal.
 The East India Company seized the opportunity and sent a warning to Prithvi Narayan Shah and decided to send an expedition to relieve Jaya Prakash.

 According to legends, when Prithvi Narayan Shah entered the durbar of Bhadgaon, he found the kings of three towns sitting together, whereat he and his companions laughed.
 Jaya Prakash was offended by this, and said, "O Gorkhalis, this has come to pass through the treachery of our servants, or else you would have had no cause for mirth."
-Prithvi Narayan Shah having conversed with Jaya Prakash Malla for a while then paid his respects to Ranjit Malla, and respectfully asked him to continue to rule as he had hitherto done, although Prithvi Narayan Shah had conquered the country.
+Prithvi Narayan Shah having conversed with Jaya Prakash Malla for a while then paid his respects to Ranajit Malla, and respectfully asked him to continue to rule as he had hitherto done, although Prithvi Narayan Shah had conquered the country.
 Ranjit Malla said that Prithvi Narayan Shah had obtained the sovereignty by the favor of God and that all that he now asked for was to be sent to Benaras.
 Shah entreated him to remain, but the recollection of the treachery of the servants was fresh in his memory and he would not be consent.
 Shah granted him the leave along with the expenses used for the journey.
 When Ranjit Malla reached the top of the Chandragiri Paa, he took a last view of Nepal, and with tears in his eyes exclaimed, " The Satbahalyas have killed my son Bir Narsinha, and have caused me this sorrow. " He then bade farewell to Taleju, Pashupatinath, and Guhyeshwari, and went to seek an asylum with Bisweswaranatha and Ganga.

 He also occupied the Kuti Pass in circa 1756 CE, halting all trade through the pass and preventing communication with Tibet.